billbuchanan/csn09112/week02_ids/lab/README.md

 ## B Initial Firewall Creation
-Power up your Pfsense firewall. **Do not set VLANs**, and enable the interfaces of:
+Power up your Pfsense firewall and the rest of the hosts (do not power up the Vyatta firewall).
+Select the Pfsense firewall terminal **Do not set VLANs**, and enable the interfaces of:

 * vmx0.
 WAN.
 * vmx1.
 Private.